 MATLAB implementation

 One of the most convenient manners to represent vectors in MATLAB is to express them as column vectors.
-However, the downside of this approach is that we can only write the components of a vector in just one basis, say,
+However, the downside of this approach is that we can only write the components of a vector

 :